Conversation Topics

 ——

-We challenged them when they introduced the slogan “Establish a dictatorship of the proletariat”.
-We said that with a dictatorship one cannot build communism.
+We challenged them when they introduced the slogan “Establishing a dictatorship of the proletariat”.
+We said that through dictatorship one cannot build communism.

-We challenged them when they introduced the slogan “Establish a dictatorship of the proletariat”.
-We said that with a dictatorship one cannot build communism.
+We challenged them when they introduced the slogan “Establishing a dictatorship of the proletariat”.
+We said that through dictatorship one cannot build communism.

 With support from